Jobs that will bring out the kid in you

 What you’d do: Care for children in their own home, ensuring their health and safety, and keeping them entertained.
 You might also be asked to take on household tasks such as laundry and pet care.
 Older children may require transportation to and from afterschool activities, and homework help.

 What you need: There may be no education requirements, but some parents seek our nannies with college degrees and/or fluency in a second language.
 Prior childcare experience is also helpful.
+View this sample resume for a nanny.

 What you’d make: $24,000 per year